Provable Boolean Interaction Recovery from Tree Ensemble obtained via Random Forests: Acknowledgments

 \section{Acknowledgments}

+This work was supported in part by a Chan Zuckerberg Biohub Intercampus Research Award to BY.
 MB was supported by Deutsche Forschungsgemeinschaft (DFG; German Research Foundation) Post-doctoral Fellowship BE 6805/1-1.
 MB acknowledges partial support from NSF Grant Big Data 60312.
-BY acknowledges partial support from National Science Foundation grants NSF-DMS-1613002, 1953191, 2015341, IIS 1741340 and ARO grant W911NF1710005.
-This work was supported in part by the Center for Science of Information (CSoI), an NSF Science and Technology Center, under grant agreement CCF-0939370.
+BY acknowledges partial support from National Science Foundation grants NSF-DMS-1613002, 1953191, 2015341, and IIS 1741340.
+This work was supported in part by the Center for Science of Information (CSoI), an NSF Science and Technology Center, under grant agreement CCF-0939370, and by NSF and the Simons Foundation for the Collaboration on the Theoretical Foundations of Deep Learning through awards DMS-2031883 and \#814639 respectively.
 Helpful comments of Sumanta Basu and Karl Kumbier are gratefully acknowledged.